-Active Wellness is an 8 week program developed and facilitated by a Physiotherapist and a Dietitian to provide residents in North Bay and area with a “hands on”, integrated approach to improving activity and nutrition post cancer diagnosis.
-The group will meet twice a week for 1 1/2- 2 hours each session.
+Active Wellness is a series of workshops developed and facilitated by a Physiotherapist and a Dietitian to provide residents in North Bay and area with a “hands on”, integrated approach to improving activity and nutrition post cancer diagnosis.
 The adult style learning will focus on individuals learning self management and goal setting skills to help them achieve good health and recovery in a supportive, positive environment.

 The program will be evidence based